iakash-singh/Full-Stack-ToDo-Application/README.md

 DELETE /api/tasks/:id - Delete a task
 PUT /api/tasks/:id/complete - Mark a task as complete 🤝 Contributing
 Contributions are welcome!
-Feel free to fork the repository and submit a pull request.
+Please follow these steps:

-Fork the repository.
+1. Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+2. Create a new branch:
+  git checkout -b feature-branch
-Make your changes and commit (git commit -m 'Add feature').
+3.Make your changes and commit: git commit -m 'Add new feature
-Push to the branch (git push origin feature-branch).
+4. Push to the branch:
+  git push origin feature-branch
-Open a pull request.
+5. Open a pull request.

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

+💬 Feedback
+If you have any feedback, please reach out at akashsingh7202@gmail.com.